How you can save on accommodation, transport, food and entertainment in Europe.

 Many cities have tourist transport passes that provide you with unlimited daily travel on public transport in the city for a set price.
 This is handy if you're short on time or know that you'll be hopping from one-end of the city to the other in the day.
 If you just want to travel into the city, walk around and return home this is probably not worthwhile.
 Consider how large the city is and how many trips you'll be making in the day first before committing to a pass.

 Tips to save money on food in Europe

 Eat according to the season.
-Eating what’s in season (usually on special in the restaurants, or cheap at the market) will ensure what you munch is fresh, and friendly for your wallet.
+Eating what’s in season will ensure what you munch is fresh and friendly for your wallet.